saul-stack/korg-minilogue-max-device/README.md

 #### Planning and presentation
 - Determined project bounds and fundamentals
-- Presented my proposal to the class and project lead.
-Received feedback and questions
+- Presented a project proposal to the class and project lead.
+Received feedback, questions and advice on techniques/potential pitfalls

 #### Design